brablc/swarm-certbot-traefik/README.md

 > [!IMPORTANT]
 > - When certbot fails to generate certificate it would store log into `/etc/letsencrypt/failed/$DOMAIN` - you have to delete it to get another attempt.
-> - The setup expects that multiple copies of traefik run on the same node (manager) to handle rolling update of traefik service.

 ## Credits